themarcusaurelius/trailToad/README.md

 ### 4. Check that the API is working.

 Check that the API is working.
 Will be using [Postman](https://www.postman.com/) for this.
 Postman is a collaboration platform for API development.
-Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.
 In Postman, use the <b>API Path</b> from your credentials followed by the path <b>/catalog/products</b>

 Ex: https://api.bigcommerce.com/stores/b7sed14fe5/v3/catalog/products